Richard Yarde-Buller, 4th Baron Churston: Career

 In 1926, his father's country seat, Lupton House in Churston Ferrers, suffered a major fire which damaged the house and resulted in the removal of the third floor.
 Much of the fine paneling and decorative plasterwork were lost.
 After he succeeded to his titles, he inherited Lupton, owning the house until 1960 (when it was sold to Rowland Smith), during most of which time it was let as he did not live there.
 In 1943, during World War II both the house and estate were requisitioned by the military.
 The estate played a major role in the support and training of the U.S. Infantry in their preparations for Operation Overlord and the D-Day landings.

 Upon his father's death on 19 April 1930, he succeeded as the 4th Baron Churston of Churston Ferrers and Lupton and the 6th Baronet Buller.

 He gained the rank of Lieutenant-Commander in the Royal Naval Volunteer Reserve and fought in World War II.
 He was awarded the Royal Naval Volunteer Reserve Officers' Decoration in 1949.

 Personal life

 On 5 January 1933, Lord Churston was married to Elizabeth Mary du Pré, the second daughter of Lt.-Col. William Baring du Pré of Wilton Park and, his first wife, the former Youri Wynyard Wright (only daughter of Capt.
 Henry Townley Wright of the Royal Navy).
-Before they divorced in 1943, they were the parents of:
+Before they divorced in 1943, they had two children: